 Giant Sea Bass (adult)

-- Adult giant sea bass have bulky bodies and large mouths
+- Adult giant sea bass have bulky bodies and large mouths, with tiny teeth

 - Dorsal (back) spines fit into a groove in their back

 - Capable of weighing over 700 pounds and being over 7 feet long

 - Adults look very different than juveniles (#72)